archethic-foundation/libjs/README.md

   ### Interacting with other signer (hardware for exemple)

   #### previousSignaturePayload()
-  Get the an Uint8Array payload to be signed with user seed
+  Get an Uint8Array payload to be signed with user seed

   ```js
   const archethic = require('archethic')